 While competition understandably remains a major challenge facing the company, it is not the only problem it has faced recently.
 For instance, the aforementioned 2018 fraud scandal combined with other factors led the company to record a loss after tax of N3.1 billion in full-year 2018.
 To understand how this happened, let us go back to the story for a moment.

-The whole scandal began on March 8th 2018 when First Bank of Nigeria Limited reported an N11.49 million fraud to the Central Bank of Nigeria.
+The whole scandal began on March 8th, 2018 when First Bank of Nigeria Limited reported an N11.49 billion fraud to the Central Bank of Nigeria.
 This fraud allegedly occurred on eTranzact’s Fundgate platform and involved Smart Micro Systems Limited, a merchant onboard the platform.

 How it all began